A patient who may require an intervention that is covered by a CPF clinical policy should discuss this with their GP if they are concerned.

 The Forum is designed to be representative of the health community in the county, and includes representatives of primary care, secondary care, community care and users of the NHS.

-- Commissioning Member: Rob Murphy, Senior Responsible Officer: Planned and Community Care
+- Commissioning Member: Jane Webster, Senior Responsible Officer: Planned and Community Care.

 - Ethicist Member: Reverend David Parkes.

 - GP Lead for Clinical Policies and GP Member: Dr Abby Richardson.

 - GP Member: Dr Christine Emerson - Sessional GP.

 - GP Member: Dr John Szekely - George Clare Surgery, Chatteris.